 Wallace Stegner Exhibit

-This exhibit contains a sampling of materials from the Special Collections Department of the J. Willard Marriott Library.
-If you would like to learn more about our collections related to Wallace Stegner or about our traveling exhibit program please call 801.581.8863 or email.
+This exhibit contains a sampling of materials from the Special Collections Department of the J. Willard Marriott Library: the Wallace Earle Stegner papers (Ms0676), the Wallace Earle Stegner photograph collection (P0561), and the Wallace Earle Stegner audiovisual collection (A0389).
+If you would like to learn more about our collections related to Wallace Stegner or about our traveling exhibit program please contact Special Collections.